 Description Early, high-yielding variety.
 Vegetation period – 70-80 days.
 Fragrant leaves are used for food.
 Leaves are consumed fresh and can be used for decorating dishes.
 Dry leaves are used for seasoning various dishes.
 Crop can be harvested several times by cutting the entire plant.
 Plants should not be cut too low as they may not regrow.
 Grows best in heavy,...

 Description Vegetation period is 170–180 days.
 Roots are medium or large, round, smooth, slightly glossy.
 It is easy to pick and clean them.
 The variety is resistant to Mosaic Virus and Septoriosis.
 Suitable for fresh use, steaming, frying.
 Resistant to cold, therefore harvested late – in the second half of October.
 Grow best in moderate heavy, hummus- rich, well...

-Description A medium-early variety of leaf celery.
+Description Medium-early variety of celery.
 Vegetation period is 80–90 days.
-The stalks are thick, fleshy, 40–70 cm long.
-Grows best in heavy, hummus rich, well tilled, but not wet soil.
+Stalks are thick, fleshy, green, about 40–70 cm long.
+Grow best in heavy, hummus - rich, well tilled, but not wet soil.
+Used fresh, cooked, steamed.